cabforum/servercert/docs/BR.md

 * For P-384 keys, `301006072a8648ce3d020106052b81040022`.
 * For P-521 keys, `301006072a8648ce3d020106052b81040023`.

+##### 7.1.3.2.4 ML-DSA

+The CA SHALL indicate an ML-DSA key using one of the following algorithm identifiers below:

+  * ML-DSA-87 (OID: 2.16.840.1.101.3.4.3.19).

+The parameters for ML-DSA keys SHALL be absent.
+The CA MUST NOT use HashML-DSA; only "pure" ML-DSA is permitted.

+When encoded, the AlgorithmIdentifier for ML-DSA keys SHALL be byte-for-byte identical with the following hex-encoded bytes:

+* For ML-DSA-87, `300b0609608648016503040313`.

 #### 7.1.3.2 Signature AlgorithmIdentifier

 All objects signed by a CA Private Key MUST conform to these requirements on the use of the `AlgorithmIdentifier` or `AlgorithmIdentifier`-derived type in the context of signatures.